elmnt/stringer/readme.md

 ### Changelog

-I'm adding a changelog with this push, which I'm labeling v2.0, as I've made some major changes, and have a lot more on my to-do list.
+I'm adding a changelog with this push, which I'm labeling v2.0, as I've made some major changes.
+I have a lot more on my to-do list, and I'd like to keep a better record as it grows.

 #### v2.0
 - Reformatted my entire Sass kit